 All schools that house K-8 students must abide by Tennessee state nutrition and wellness requirements.
 These guidelines have been formed to combat the growing rate of childhood obesity and to promote a healthy group of active students.

-- Breakfast – A hot breakfast is available every morning from 7:45-8:10 in the cafeteria.
-The price is $1.25 full price with free and reduced price available for those students on fee waiver.
+BREAKFAST – A hot breakfast is available every morning from 7:45-8:10 in the cafeteria.
+The price is $1.50 full price with free and reduced price ($0.30) available for those students on fee waiver.

-- Snacks – Some teachers may allow their students to have a daily snack, but the snack must meet the new nutritional guidelines.
+SNACKS – Some teachers may allow their students to have a daily snack, but the snack must meet nutritional guidelines.
 Below is a list of acceptable snacks:

 Report cards are distributed at the end of each nine weeks grading period.
 The report cards will be distributed on Wednesday following the last day of the nine weeks.
 Grades K-2 have a checklist with a rating scale.
 Grades three and four are graded using A, B, C, D, or F. The cards are to be signed by the parent and returned to the classroom teacher.